openaphid/openaphid.github.com/_posts/2020-11-20-build-and-run-telegram-on-xcode-12-x-simulator.md

 ## #2 Set Up Environment Variables

 As Telegram-iOS enables developers to customize and build their own variants of clients, the build system takes a bunch of environment variables to feed the settings.
-We can reuse the settings from the reproducible builds guide as we only want to run it on simulator.
+We can reuse the settings from the reproducible builds guide as we only want to run it in Simulator.

 ```bash
 export BUCK=buck